Detailed Overview Of Collaborative Law Practice In 2015

 - I do not wish to have some other person such as a Judge tell me how to manage and restructure my financial affairs or determine what my future arrangements with my children will be.
 It is my wish that my former partner and I make these decisions intelligently without having them forced upon us.

-The process facilitates maximum client involvement and control over outcome whilst ensuring privacy and creativity.
-The Participation Agreements signed at the first joint meeting commits all participants to negotiate in good faith bargaining voluntary full disclosure with an acknowledgement of the long term interests of the parties and identification of the clients’ goals and wishes.
+The process facilitates maximum client involvement and control over the outcome whilst ensuring privacy and creativity.
+The Participation Agreements signed at the first joint meeting commits all participants to negotiate in good faith bargaining voluntary full disclosure with an acknowledgment of the long-term interests of the parties and identification of the clients’ goals and wishes.